5/7/2025

 Dr. Ron Kurtz

 Thank you, Shelley.
 We believe that the actions we have and will be taking position us to reaccelerate LAL growth, which has been mostly responsible for expanding the premium IOL category over the past several years.
 The ability of our differentiated technology to meet the needs of doctors and patients was on full display at the recent meeting of the American Society of Cataract and Refractive Surgery, which also provided us with a timely check-in with many of our current and future customers.
-Both in the scientific sessions and on the exhibitor floor, the more than 40 physician presentations and two numerous to count informal references to the light adjustable lens strongly reaffirmed the distinct position our technology continues to hold within the premium IOL market and within cataract surgery more broadly.
+Both in the scientific sessions and on the exhibitor floor, the more than 40 physician presentations and too numerous to count informal references to the light adjustable lens strongly reaffirmed the distinct position our technology continues to hold within the premium IOL market and within cataract surgery more broadly.
 While there were many highlights for the LAL and LAL+, we noted a study by Lee et al. that retrospectively compared visual outcomes of cataract surgery in over 150 patients implanted with either the LAL or LAL+, or a multifocal IOL at a large academic ophthalmology department.
-While about three times as many LAL and LAL+, patients had had previous corneal refractive surgery compared to the multifocal group, both binocular distance and near visual acuity without glasses was found to be statistically better with an adjustable lens, with more than twice the number of patients attaining 20-20 distance and J1 reading vision than with the fixed multifocal IOL.
-When coupled with the growing body of data now being collected and experienced by numerous clinicians, these results in the overall excitement and engagement we observed at the meeting reinforce our conviction that the precision and customization afforded by post-operative adjustability are shaping both the present and future of premium cataract surgery.
-In closing, although the first quarter presented meaningful challenges that may persist in the near term, our confidence in Rxcite's long-term growth trajectory remains unwavering.
-We believe the premium IOL market is undergoing a structural shift with commoditized fixed IOLs competing in a relatively stagnant market while our differentiated customized solution drives expanded premium volumes and in turn greater search and focus.
-As we move through 2025, our team remains highly focused on executing our plan, energized by the opportunity ahead and committed to delivering lasting values for patients, surgeons and shareholders alike.
+While about three times as many LAL and LAL plus patients had had previous corneal refractive surgery compared to the multifocal group, both binocular distance and near visual acuity without glasses was found to be statistically better with an adjustable lens. with more than twice the number of patients attaining 20-20 distance and J1 reading vision than with the fixed multifocal IOL.
+When coupled with the growing body of data now being collected and experienced by numerous clinicians, these results and the overall excitement and engagement we observed at the meeting reinforce our conviction that the precision and customization afforded by postoperative adjustability are shaping both the present and future of premium cataract surgery.
+In closing, although the first quarter presented meaningful challenges that may persist in the near term, our confidence in RxSight's long-term growth trajectory remains unwavering.
+We believe the premium IOL market is undergoing a structural shift, with commoditized fixed IOLs competing in a relatively stagnant market, while our differentiated, customized solution drives expanded premium volumes and, in turn, greater search and focus.
+As we move through 2025, our team remains highly focused on executing our plan, energized by the opportunity ahead, and committed to delivering lasting values for patients, surgeons, and shareholders alike.
 With that, I'll ask the operator to open the call for questions.

 speaker